The Pros and Cons of Glass Coating Products

 Difficulty of Application

-Its application requires the necessary tools and the hands of an expert.
+Application of glass coating products requires the necessary tools and the hands of an expert.
 Otherwise, it might lead to an uneven application since this material hardens quickly.
-The process also needs to be done in a dust-free area to eliminate the chances of contamination from dust and debris.
-These contaminants, when not removed, may create minute bumps that can damage both the coating and the car paint.
+The process also needs to take place in a dust-free area to eliminate the chances of contamination from dust and debris.
+These contaminants may create minute bumps that can damage both the coating and the car paint.

-These are just some of the pros and cons of this type of coating.
+These are just some of the pros and cons of using glass coating products.
 You can use this list as a guide if and when you decide to use this material for your beloved possession.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!